-To ensure that Employees are aware of the options provided by this Plan, and that the Plan is effectively implemented, Courts and Employing Offices must adhere to the following:
+To ensure that Employees are aware of the options provided by this Plan, and that the Plan is effectively implemented, FPDOs must adhere to the following:

 - A. Adopt and Implement EDR Plan.
-All Courts must adopt and implement an EDR Plan based on this Model EDR Plan.
-Courts may join with others to adopt consolidated EDR Plans.
+All FPDOs must adopt and implement an EDR Plan based on this Model EDR Plan, if authorized by the Court of Appeals.
 Any modification of this Model EDR Plan (1) may expand, but should not diminish or curtail, any of the rights or remedies afforded Employees under this Model EDR Plan, and (2) must be approved by the judicial council of its circuit.
-A copy of each EDR Plan and any subsequent modifications must be filed with the Administrative Office. - B. Records.
-At the conclusion of informal or formal proceedings under this Plan, all papers, files, and reports will be filed with the EDR Coordinator.
-No papers, files, or reports relating to an EDR matter will be filed in any Employee's personnel folder, except as necessary to implement an official personnel action.
+A copy of each EDR Plan and any subsequent modifications must be filed with the Court of Appeals and with the Administrative Office. - B. Records.
+At the conclusion of informal or formal proceedings under this Plan, all papers, files, and reports will be filed with the FPDO EDR Coordinator.
+No papers, files, or reports relating to an EDR matter will be filed in an Employee's personnel folder, except as necessary to implement an official personnel action.